marketconnect/app-policies/poteu/index.md

 **4. Your Rights and Data Control**
 You have full control over the data stored locally on your device.
 You can delete this data at any time by:
-1.  **Clearing App Data:** Go to your Android “Settings,” navigate to “Apps,” select the specific application, and use the “Clear Cache” and “Clear Data” options.
+1.  **Clearing App Data:** Go to your Android "Settings," navigate to "Apps," select the specific application, and use the "Clear Cache" and "Clear Data" options.
 2.  **Uninstalling the App:** Uninstalling the application will permanently delete all of its associated data.

 **5. Security**